 “Joker” is another achingly beautiful song, a real earworm.
 “I heard you’re still hanging ’round, you used to wrap me around and around your finger like a marionette string, and I would play the joker, and you would play the queen.”
 Breathy harmonies vibrate off one another and the story of lies and breakups with betrayal in them, and just a great all around song.

-“While I Was Away” starts with “everything gets smaller each time that I look back, I can’t believe I used to have to reach so high to hold your hand,” and again is a beautiful song.
+“While I Was Away” (the title track) starts with “everything gets smaller each time that I look back, I can’t believe I used to have to reach so high to hold your hand,” and again is a beautiful song.

 Madeleine Kelson just can’t miss.
 The songwriting is gut wrenching and the musical arrangement is folksy Americana and delightfully done.
 This album absolutely belongs on this year’s favorite lists.
 Put it in your playlist and enjoy.